HarishNayak/HTML5-Traffic-signal-control/README.md

 # HTMLTraffic-signal-control
 Traffic signal control demo using HTML5 and javascript

-currently it provides the signal simulator along with manual controller, In future updated will be added as possible.
+currently it provides the signal simulator along with manual controller, In future updates will be added as possible.